Mabel

 In case you use the Platform and or Site on behalf of a company, you represent that you have the legal authority to accept these Terms on behalf of the respective company.
 In such a case, when using “you” in these Terms, we will refer to the respective company.

 We reserve the right to change the Terms at any time and in our sole discretion.
 If we make changes to these Terms, they will become effective when we make the updated version of the Terms available on the Platform and on the Site and update the “Last Updated” date found at the top of these Terms and we will inform you accordingly.
-In such a case, in order to continue to use the Platform, you need to agree to the newly amended Terms.
+In such a case, in order to continue to use the Platform, the Services, the Site and the Content you need to agree to the newly amended Terms.
+If you do not agree to the updated Terms, your access to the Platform, the Services, the Site and the Content may be restricted or blocked.

 1. THE PLATFORM

-The Platform can be installed by Clients (for example, online shops) including at the URL address https://app.siena.cx.
-The Platform is designed to help the Clients to support and engage with their Users and to automate conversations.
+The Platform can be accessed by Clients (for example, online shops) at the URL addresses https://app.siena.cx and https://www.siena.cx/insights.
+The Platform is designed to help the Clients to support and engage with their Users, to automate conversations and gather analytics.

 2. USAGE OF THE PLATFORM